victorherraiz/xreq/README.md

 ## How it works

-It search the `package.json` of your project, and build routes from that point.
+It searches the `package.json` of your project, and build routes from that point.

 ## Custom paths